Limeless04/travel-app/README.md

 1. **Port Conflicts**

    - If port 80 is already in use, modify the frontend port in docker-compose.yml
-   - If port 3000 is already in use, modify the backend port in docker-compose.yml
+   - If port 3001 is already in use, modify the backend port in docker-compose.yml
+   - If port 5432 is already in use, modify the postgres port in docker-compose.yml

 2. **Database Connection Issues**